misakwa/dotvim/README.md

 Install exuberant-ctags ( Depends on your OS ) - easy to find some information on google

-Run the bootstrap script **Please remember to backup your .vimrc file before running this script**
+Run the bootstrap script.

+**Please remember to backup your .vimrc file before running this script**
 ```bash
 $ cd ~/.vim
 $ ./bootstrap.sh